LuiseFreese/espc25-smart-support-agent/sample-data/tickets.md

 **Text:**
 ```
 I'm a new employee starting Monday.
-I need access to: email, SharePoint, CRM, and expense system.
+I need access to: email, CRM, and expense system.
 My manager is Jane Doe.
 ```

 **Expected:**